OUR BOARD OF DIRECTORS

 MATTHEW REITER, Board TREASURER

 A Certified Public Accountant, Matthew has contributed his skills and 20+ years of experience in finance and audit to the Fastpacs board since January 2019.
-He is a Quality Control Partner for the audit practice of Whitley Penn, LLP, and serves as the partner in charge of their Plano office.
+He is the Director of Audit for the audit practice of Whitley Penn, LLP, and serves as the partner in charge of their Plano office.
 He earned a BBA and Masters in Accounting from Texas Tech University.

 Along with membership in many professional accounting organizations, Matthew is a graduate of Leadership Frisco and Leadership Dallas, and also serves on the Advisory Board of Heroes for Children.
-He chairs the Finance Committee at St. Andrew United Methodist Church, and is the Chair of the Board of the Frisco Chamber of Commerce.
+He is on the Finance Committee at St. Andrew United Methodist Church, and is the Past Chair of the Board of the Frisco Chamber of Commerce.